 - Brock Lesnar's collegiate wrestling championships.

-- Paul Wight (The Big Show) achieved mega-stardom in his rookie year by not only winning the WCW championship, but by being the only wrestler in history to win Pro Wrestling Illustrated's (the Bible of Professional Wrestling) Rookie of the Year and Wrestler of the Year awards in the same year.
+- Paul Wight (Big Show) achieved mega-stardom in his rookie year by not only winning the WCW championship, but by being the only wrestler in history to win Pro Wrestling Illustrated's (the Bible of Professional Wrestling) Rookie of the Year and Wrestler of the Year awards in the same year.
 Since then, he has rarely held any belt, and is usually either in squashes or jobs.
 He has jobbed to Chris Benoit, Kevin Nash and much smaller wrestlers.
 Outside of his occasional main event runs, he's basically the WWE equivalent of a Giant Mook.
-He is, however, the only wrestler to date to have held the WCW, WWE, and ECW titles in the course of his career.
+He is, however, the only singles wrestler to date to have held the WCW, WWE, and ECW titles in the course of his careernote .
+He just rarely held any of them for very long.

 - André the Giant would often have 1 month contracts, and his first and only loss would occur at the next supercard.

 - Ron Simmons (with Bradshaw as The Acolytes) never received a singles push in the WWE (although he did become the first black WCW World Champion), and would only see action backstage in promos, after the runaway success of Doom (with Butch Reed) and the failed push with the Farooq gimmick.
 The most individual fame he gained in WWE was as the guy who would randomly appear and say "DAMN!" at everything.

 - Polynesian wrestlers often suffer this fate, regardless of their actual ability.
-The main exceptions are Yokozuna, The Rock (who's Polynesian on his mother's side) and TNA's Samoa Joe, who are/were among their respective promotions' top stars.
+The main exceptions are Yokozuna, The Rock (who's Polynesian on his mother's side), TNA's Samoa Joe, and Roman Reigns, who are/were among their respective promotions' top stars.
 Samoa Joe was for a long time the only Samoan wrestler to achieve superstardom with his Samoan ancestry as part of his gimmick until Roman Reigns turned heel and introduced his new character of "the Tribal Chief" in 2020.

 - Lou Thesz jobbed to Rikidozan, a favor for which Rikidozan was eternally grateful.